MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/sdn/plan/Installation-and-Preparation-Requirements-for-Deploying-Network-Controller.md

 ### Step 1.
 Configure your security groups

-The first thing you want to do is create security groups for Kerberos authentication.
-All of the users you add must be members of the Domain Users group in Active Directory Users and Computers.
+The first thing you want to do is create two security groups for Kerberos authentication.

+You create groups for users who have permission to:

-1. Users who have permission to configure Network Controller.
-For example, you can create a group named Network Controller Admins.
+1. Configure Network Controller<p>You can name this group Network Controller Admins, for example.
-2. Users who have permission to configure and manage the network by using Network Controller.
-For example, you can create a new group named Network Controller Users.
-All Network Controller configuration and management is performed using Representational State Transfer (REST).
+2. Configure and manage the network by using Network Controller<p>You can name this group Network Controller Users, for example.
+Use Representational State Transfer (REST) to configure and manage Network Controller.

+>[!NOTE]
+>All of the users you add must be members of the Domain Users group in Active Directory Users and Computers.

 ### Step 2.
 Configure log file locations if needed